jamesnolanverran/dmap/readme.md

 // Declare a dynamic hashmap of any type, `int` in this case. int *my_dmap = NULL;

 // Insert the value 33.
-You can use any key type. int key = 13;
+You can use any fixed-size key (1, 2, 4, or 8 bytes) or C-strings.
+int key = 13;
 dmap_insert(my_dmap, &key, 33);